temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 Being especially lazy and willing to reap the benefits of others' work I usually defer to an 'External Authority' on most guildeline policies.

 There are well established norms in most areas that are published and accepted by the industry.
-The important thing here is to decide on an authority up front and consistently refer to that authority to quickly resolve any opinion based arguments.
+No need to spend a lot of time on establishing guidelines that are unique to your team... you are not the first team to encounter these issue :) The important thing here is to decide on an authority up front and consistently refer to that authority to quickly resolve any opinion based arguments.

  - Create a 'Developers' Guideline' document on the team wiki
    - List the areas of concern